HugoQ26/ticket_selling_platform/readme.md

 # TICKET-SELLING PLATFORM

+In order to work you must first fill config.js.
+Databese: MySQL

 This is how I see it - as Node RESTful API.

 Route GET "/api/events" - array of all events in JSON

-Route POST "/events/event" - add event - secured
+Route POST "/events/event" - add event

-Route GET "/events/event/:id" - object of one event details in JSON Route DELETE "/events/event/:id" - delete event - secured
+Route GET "/events/event/:id" - object of one event details in JSON

-Route GET "/events/event/:id/tickets" - quantity of available tickets
+Route POST "/events/event/:id/buy" - buy tickets

-router.post("/events/event/:id/charge", routeSecure, eventsCtrl.buyTickets);
+TODO

+- more routes(delete event)
+- secure routes
+- tests !!!!
+- think over morre time